seanJosephFitzpatrick/calculatorArtemis/README.md

 * Sin, cos, tan, etc. of a function powers (^), roots (to the nth degree), ln, exp and log.
 * Graph a function between given ranges.
 Input a Fourier Series Transform and plot the resulting waveform.
 * Perform Matrices operations and data compression (lossy, lossless).
-* Calculating combinations and probabilities, determine Sets numerical and alphabetical (bit strings).
+* Calculating combinations and probabilities.
+* Determine Sets, numerical and alphabetical (bit strings).

 Languages, Technologies and Implementation Architecture used for this project:
 * Java, JavaFX, Eclipse.